Peach Trifle Recipe

 Instructions

-• Break pound cake into bite size piece.
+• Break pound cake into bite size pieces.
 Set aside.

 • Prepare the pudding according to the box directions and allow to chill in the fridge.